-If you know that input-output pairs of the cryptosystem satisfy some polynomial equations with (not too many) unknown coefficients, you can just evaluate P on a lot of inputs, and solve for : P the result of the result
+If you know that input-output pairs of the cryptosystem satisfy some polynomial equations with (not too many) unknown coefficients, you can just evaluate P on a lot of inputs, and solve for :

 Exercise 8.
 Implement your attack in SAGE.
 Download a public key and ciphertext and a SAGE file to get you started, and recover the message.